-Be careful not to overdrive the inputs of the ADC12DL065 with a device that is powered from supplies outside the range of the ADC12DL065 supply.
+Be careful not to overdrive the inputs of the ADC12DL080 with a device that is powered from supplies outside the range of the ADC12DL080 supply.
 Such practice may lead to conversion inaccuracies and even to device damage.

 Attempting to drive a high capacitance digital data bus.
 The more capacitance the output drivers must charge for each conversion, the more instantaneous digital current flows through V{DR} and DR GND.
 These large charging current spikes can couple into the analog circuitry, degrading dynamic performance.
 Adequate bypassing and maintaining separate analog and digital areas on the pc board will reduce this problem.

-Additionally, bus capacitance beyond the specified 15 pF/pin will cause too increase, making it difficult to properly latch the ADC output data.
+Additionally, bus capacitance beyond the specified 10 pF/pin will cause t{OD} to increase, making it difficult to properly latch the ADC output data.
 The result could, again, be an apparent reduction in dynamic performance.

 The digital data outputs should be buffered (with 74ACQ541, for example).
-Dynamic performance can also be improved by adding series resistors at each digital output, close to the ADC12DL065, which reduces the energy coupled back into the converter output pins by limiting the output current.
+Dynamic performance can also be improved by adding series resistors at each digital output, close to the ADC12DL080, which reduces the energy coupled back into the converter output pins by limiting the output current.
 A reasonable value for these resistors is 100Ω .

 Using an inadequate amplifier to drive the analog input.
 As explained in Signal Inputs, the capacitance seen at the input alternates between 8 pF and 7 pF, depending upon the phase of the clock.
 This dynamic load is more difficult to drive than is a fixed capacitance.
+If the amplifier exhibits overshoot, ringing, or any evidence of instability, even at a very low level, it will degrade performance.
+A small series resistor at each amplifier output and a capacitor at the analog inputs (as shown in Figure 44) will improve performance.